Certificate expiry

 - If no slot exists inside your window, book a new theory test.
 The £23 fee is a smaller setback than letting the certificate lapse with a partly-finished practical in progress.

 Avoid the common trap of booking a practical you are not ready for in the hope that a fail will “buy time.”
-A failed practical does not extend the theory certificate, the £62 test fee is gone, and you forfeit an early slot another learner could have used.
+A failed practical does not extend the theory certificate, the £62 (or £75 for an evening, weekend or bank holiday) test fee is gone, and you forfeit an early slot another learner could have used.

 If your certificate has already expired